 This document explains briefly why certain restrictions have been introduced on a number of records held by Hull City Archives and Hull University Archives at the Hull History Centre, including records relating to hospitals, orphanages, schools and MPs, and how access can be gained in certain circumstances.
 For a fuller explanation, please see our more detailed guidelines available by personal application or in the searchroom.

-Hull City Archives and Hull University Archives have introduced closure periods on some records in order to comply with current legislation, particularly the Data Protection Act, 1998 (DPA).
-The DPA is about disabling or inhibiting inappropriate access to personal data.
+Hull City Archives and Hull University Archives have introduced closure periods on some records in order to comply with current legislation, particularly the General Data Protection Regulations (GDPR) which focusses on preventing inappropriate access to personal data.
 Providing access to information is one of our primary functions, but we have a duty to provide individuals with a degree of privacy and we must comply with the law.

 Records are closed to assume a lifespan of 100 years.
 Therefore records concerning children are closed for 100 years from the last date of entry.
 Records concerning adults are closed for 75 years, mixed records (with information on children and adults) are closed for 100 years.
 Health Patient records are closed for 100 years.
 Some records are closed for slightly longer than required (for example those in bound volumes) as the closure period is calculated from the latest date of entry.

 Data subject rights - City Archives